mvdwetering/yamaha_ynca/README.md

 ## Volume (dB) entity

+The "Volume (dB)" entity was added to simplify volume control in Home Assistant.
+It is a number entity that controls the volume of a zone, like the volume in the media_player, but using the familiar dB unit instead of the percent numbers.

+### Background

 The volume of a `media_player` entity in Home Assistant has to be in the range 0-to-1 (shown as 0-100% in the dashboard).
 The range of a Yamaha receiver is typically -80.5dB to 16.5dB and is shown in the dB unit on the display/overlay.
 To provide the full volume range to Home Assistant this integration maps the full dB range onto the 0-to-1 range in Home Assistant.
-However, this makes controlling volume in Home Assistant difficult as the Home Assistant numbers are not easily convertible to the dB numbers as shown by the receiver.
+However, this makes controlling volume in Home Assistant difficult because the Home Assistant numbers are not easily convertible to the dB numbers as shown by the receiver.

-The "Volume (dB)" entity was added to simplify this.
-It is a number entity that controls the volume of a zone, but using the familiar dB unit.

 ## Remote control